Last Updated: February 2, 2016

 I have successfully placed more than one of my own cats through Retired Friends.
 The latest was GP, RW Tarantara's Ambrflame, a nine-year-old Somali, whom I listed under the Senior Friends program.
 Just one day after his listing was posted on September 5, 2008, I was contacted by a woman who had been looking for an adult Somali.
 After talking to her, she proved to be a great match for "Streaker".

 I started Retired Friends in 1996 out of frustration of finding a home for one of my earliest Somalis, a three-year-old male named Captain Kidd.
 There was little to no public awareness about retired adults as a pet option.
-However, it is nice to know that this service is still working well after all these years!
+Retired Friends has helped change this!